vippsas/vipps-ecom-api/vipps-ecom-api.md

 are acting on behalf of.
 The `Merchant-Serial-Number` must be sent in the header of all API requests.

-By including the [Optional HTTP Headers](#optional-vipps-http-headers) you will make it easier to investigate problems, if anything unexpected happens.
+By including the [Vipps HTTP Headers](#vipps-http-headers) you will make it easier to investigate problems, if anything unexpected happens.
 Partners may re-use the values of the `Vipps-System-Name` and `Vipps-System-Plugin-Name` in the plugins headers if having different values do not make sense.
 Note that the HTTP Headers are mandatory for partners and platforms.

 Here's an example of headers (please refer to the [OpenAPI/Swagger specification](https://vippsas.github.io/vipps-recurring-api/)